 If the same role does not exist in another branch or workplace then medical deployment should be considered.

 If considered necessary to inform decisions around transfers and medical deployment, additional information, including an independent medical examination and report, can be requested to clarify and justify the reasons for the specialist medical advice provided.

-Please see the Transfer at Level (Non-Teaching Staff) Procedure for further information
+Please see the Transfer at level procedure for further information

 Cessation of Rehabilitation or Non provision of Rehabilitation

 Rehabilitation and Return to Work Programs/Maintain at Work Programs for employees with a non-work related injury or illness may be ceased by either the employee or Department.

 If the Department, after conducting a risk assessment determines that it can not offer or continue to provide rehabilitation for an employee, the employee must be advised of the reasons for the cessation of rehabilitation in writing.
 (Cessation of Rehabilitation Letter).